I am a professor in the

 These days, my technical work in cryptography is paired with corresponding concerns for social and ethical issues

-connected to technology, especially the problem of
+connected to technology, especially the

 Reaction to mass-surveillance revelations: